vapstack/mess/README.md

 Those basics are currently:

+- Node manager with an API (certificate rotation, gossip, logging)
-1. Process manager with an API for management and deployment
+- Process manager with an API (control, deployment, logging)
-2. Service mesh with automatic routing of HTTP traffic
+- Service mesh with TLS and automatic routing of HTTP traffic
+- Event bus, durable and ephemeral messaging

+> None of the above is production ready

 TODO:

-3. Event bus, durable and ephemeral messaging
-4. Metrics collection
+- Metrics collection

+Maybe:
+- Pass additional streams to the binary (on Linux)